PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 $ phpcs --error-severity=1 --warning-severity=8 /path/to/code
 ```

 Setting the severity of warnings to `0` is the same as using the `-n` command line argument.
-If you set the severity of errors to `0` PHP_CodeSniffer will not show any errors, which may be useful if you just want to show warnings.
+If you set the severity of errors to `0`, PHP_CodeSniffer will not show any errors, which may be useful if you just want to show warnings.

 This feature is particularly useful during manual code reviews.
-During normal development, or an automated build, you may want to only check code formatting issues.
-But while during a code review, you may wish to show less severe errors and warnings that may need manual peer review.
+During normal development, or an automated build, you may want to only check code formatting issues, while during a code review, you may wish to show less severe errors and warnings that may need manual peer review.

 <p align="right"><a href="#table-of-contents">back to top</a></p>